kurko/autocoder.vim/README.md

 # autocoder.vim

-Creating appropriate classes in a Rails project improves your project.
-However, the process of creating them and their RSpec tests is annoying and painful (specially for someone lazy like me).
+Creating appropriate classes and unit tests in a Rails project improves your design.
+However, their creation process tends to be painful in whatever editor you use.

 So I wrote this plugin.

-## How to
+## Feature: auto-creating class and unit specs

-Type `:AC`.
+Type `:AC` (from **A**uto**C**oder).
 Vim will ask you what's the path of the class you want to create:

     Type the path (e.g store/cart/item):